My Thyroid Relief

 Vitamin B12

-Vitamin B12 plays an important role in the body’s metabolism.
+This supplement plays an important role in the body’s metabolism.
 It helps to break down carbohydrates, proteins, and fats, and is also necessary for the production of red blood cells.
 In addition, it is involved in the production of thyroid hormones.
 When levels of Vitamin B12 are low, it can lead to a decrease in the production of thyroid hormones, which can result in symptoms of hypothyroidism.

 Studies have shown that supplementing with Vitamin B12 can help to improve the symptoms of hypothyroidism in women.
 In a recent study, women with hypothyroidism who took a daily supplement of Vitamin B12 experienced a significant reduction in their symptoms.
 They also experienced an increase in energy levels, as well as an improvement in mood and concentration.